+I may have missed something but following my search of the full report and a follow up discussion with two of the primary authors, I could not find any documentation to support that quote.
+In any case it is straightforward for me as a stochastic hydrologist to explore this assertion and to reduce it to simple reproducible experiments.
 The featured image accordingly is intended to capture the exploration of a peak flow for a representative stream in the western United States.
 In this instance the focus is on the monthly average record for the Animas River at Farmington, New Mexico, whose headwaters reach deeply into the highest peaks of the San Juan range of the Southern Rocky Mountains of the western US within Colorado.

 In that work I’ve already presented, I’ve run an array of hydrostatistical and performance measures to the time series records, both measured and modeled, of that and related streams.
 Here in the featured image I have chosen in part to unroll the specific Animas monthly streamflow data and use Microsoft Excel’s cell color ranking formatting features to quickly detail the deep-green band.
 Only that band traces through each month of peak flow.
 I’ve added a supporting chart within that image which identifies the peak flow month in a more conventional mode.